 However, the record doesn’t lack depth: Maine candidly reflects on his experiences of anxiety and isolation, often tinging buoyant instrumentals with an underlying sadness.
 Lyrics are at times dark (“I’ll think about it ’til I’m empty”), and at others sentimental (“touch my neck and walk me home”), but they consistently embody a sense of loneliness and vulnerability.

 The fourteen tracks, then, seem to function as a diary, with each entry an intimate insight into Maine’s state of mind, inviting the listener in, but only partially.
 This is especially true of pre-released single ‘Country’, a transient yet emotion-charged ballad featuring Dev Hynes (Blood Orange).
 It’s stripped-back composition is both melancholy and eerie, complemented by a Lynch-esque music video featuring an equally subdued Maine.
-It is soft and intricate, a fleeting but stark contrast to the more upbeat tracks, but striking nonetheless.
+It is soft and intricate, a fleeting but stark contrast to the more upbeat tracks.

 However, the brevity isn’t always effective.
 Auto-tune heavy ‘Understanding’, for example, feels incomplete and undeveloped; a cop-out rather than an interlude.
 ‘Swimmer’, the shortest track of the album at just 52 seconds, seems especially incongruous.